MSR4SA/msr4sa.github.io/README.md

-# msr4sa.github.io
+# RoSE

-Official website of RoSE International Workshop on MSR 4 Software Architecture
+Official website of the RoSE international workshop series on Robotics Software Engineering